AbduEhab/Gymnasium-CartPole-QLearining/README.md

 # Gymnasium-CartPole-QLearining
 The solution to my first quiz in the "Reinforcement Learning for Mechatronics Engineers and Optimal Control" course.
-Is not perfect but it works.
-There exists many unused functions and variables atm, this is due to us being short on time and thus unable to clear everything atm.
+It's not perfect but it works.
+There exists many unused functions and variables atm, this is due to us being short on time and thus unable to clear everything at the time of submitting.

 ## Usage